Skip to content

 United Arab EmiratesIsrael

-The IDF posted a statement in Farsi within hours of the Assembly's consensus announcement: Israel would "pursue every person who seeks to appoint a successor" and the successor himself.
-Defence Minister Israel Katz was explicit: whoever is selected will be "a certain target for assassination, no matter his name or where he hides."
-The language targeted two audiences simultaneously — the Assembly members considering whether to publicly name their candidate, and the Iranian public watching the succession unfold.
+The IDF posted in Farsi that it would 'pursue every person who seeks to appoint a successor' and the successor himself.
+Defence Minister Katz stated whoever is selected will be 'a certain target for assassination, no matter his name or where he hides.'
+The statements came within hours of the Assembly of Experts' consensus announcement.

 President Pezeshkian apologised to Gulf neighbours, was overridden by the IRGC within hours, then promised to escalate attacks on US targets — exposing an elected president who commands nothing.